-The practicality of the I-joist as a ceiling joist
+The Practicality of the I-Joist as a Ceiling Joist

 The engineered wood joist, more commonly known as an I-joist, is a product designed to eliminate span limits that often occur with conventional wood joists.
-Invented in 1969, the I-joist has great strength in relation to its size and weight.
+Invented in 1969, the I-joist has considerable strength in relation to its size and weight.

 Despite the advantages of I-joists, when used as ceiling joists, they need some help.
 I’ve authored a half-dozen or so wood framing articles, so the practicality of the I-joist as a ceiling joist sometimes nibbles at my few remaining brain cells.
 As I see it, the ceiling joist acts as a tension member.
 My May 2018 Building Safety Journal article on rafter and ceiling joist framing explains this.
+You can read the article here.

 One day, I decided to go to the crux of the matter and find the answer to the question, ‘Will I-joists work as ceiling joists?’